prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-mopub.md

 ### Prebid Adapters

-Adapters for Prebid Rendering Module are classes that serve like proxies between MoPub SDK and any other one.
-For more details about Mediation and Adapters read the [MoPub's Documentation](https://developers.mopub.com/networks/integrate/mopub-network-mediation-guidelines/).

-To integrate adapters for the Prebid Rendering Module just add the following lines in your build.gradle files:
+To integrate Prebid Adapters just add the following lines in your build.gradle files:

 Root build.gradle